 $1,200-$7,100

 Warning on variant B: you can drive unit cost below $0.02/min, but it is not beginner-friendly.
-You need expertise in model hosting, GPU scheduling, quantization, and incident handling.
+You need expertise in model hosting, GPU orchestration, request queuing, and incident handling.
 Most teams should start with open source orchestration (like Dograh) while still using third-party STT/TTS/LLM, then migrate pieces later.

 CTA Image